GaryB432/venv/README.md

 Venv uses [EJS](https://ejs.co) to transform a template file using Node's `process.env` map.

-The process command will

 ## CLI Usage

 Usage: `venv <cmd> [options]`

 Your build steps could be

-> npm install venv -g
+- npm install venv -g
-> venv process -t src\environments\environment.prod.ts
+- venv process -t src\environments\environment.prod.ts

 ### Commands:

 ### process

  - append `.template` to the filename passed as argument `t`
- - transform that file using `process.env`
+ - transform that file using `process.env` as the context
- - save the result with to the original name (the filename supplied on the command line)
+ - save the result to the original name supplied on the command line

 ### Options: